voicus/asm/project1/README.md

 is the x variable.
 If we had the same representation in the operation, but with another code identifier, for example 00, 1 00 0 01111000, would have been the whole number 120, and if i had the 1, 1 00 1 01111000 mark bit, it would have been the whole number -120.
-It's just about to code the surgeries.
+It's just about to code the operations.
 They will follow a similar structure - an initial bit 1, a identifier, and an operating code applied up to 12 bits:
 We have the following codes:
 Coding Operation